Skip to content

 2025 AREA STUDIES TEACHING & COLLECTIONS SYMPOSIUM

-May 7 @ University of Utah
+May 7 @ University of Utah, Salt Lake City

-May 8 @ Brigham Young University
+May 8 @ Brigham Young University, Provo

 A free two-day symposium exploring ways to build collaborative, inclusive area studies collections that enhance the curriculum.
 Hear from scholars specializing in Asian, Latin American, Middle East, Indigenous, and Pasifika Studies.
 Each day of the symposium is unique, with day one covering sessions on building collections and day two including sessions on using collections in teaching and research.
+Catered breakfast and lunch are provided daily.

 Registration for the symposium is now open!